×

 Stress Reduction

-More than a 100 years ago, a doctor observed that prolonged anxiety and emotional shock often preceded the onset of Parkinson’s.
+More than 100 years ago, a doctor observed that prolonged anxiety and emotional shock often preceded the onset of Parkinson’s.
 Furthermore, studies have found that there is a higher incidence of the condition in people who suffered extreme psychological stress, for example, victims of the holocaust and ex-prisoners of war.

-So, exercise, mindfulness, meditation, and other activities that relieve stress can also prevent or delay the onset of Parkinson’s disease in susceptible individuals.
+So, exercise, mindfulness, meditation and other activities that relieve stress can also prevent or delay the onset of Parkinson’s disease in susceptible individuals.

 Take Control of Your Health